China Academy of Engineering Physics

-China Academy of Engineering Physics (CAEP) (Chinese: 中国工程物理研究院, nicknamed 九院) was founded in October 1958.
+China Academy of Engineering Physics (CAEP) was founded in October 1958.
 The CAEP is China's main organization conducting the research, development, and testing of nuclear weapons and related science.

 History

 CAEP was formerly called the Ninth Institute or Ninth Academy of the Second Ministry of Machine Industry.
 The research group was initially located in Beijing.
 Major components of its nuclear program were relocated to Qinghai Province in the 1950s.
 After China's first nuclear test in 1964, the institute and its activities (nuclear weapons research, development, and production) were moved to Sichuan Province to avoid detection by foreign powers.
 It was renamed the China Academy of Engineering Physics (CAEP) in the 1980s.

 Organization

 The CAEP headquarters, since the 1980s, is in the 839 area of Mianyang and covers a land area of 5 km^{2}.
 It is also nicknamed Scientific Town.
 It has multiple outlets located in Beijing, Jiangyou, Mianyang, Chengdu, and Shanghai.

 Since the 1990s, the CAEP has included 12 research institutes and 15 national key laboratories.
 Its research areas include theoretical physics, plasma physics, engineering and material sciences, electronics and photo-electronics, materials chemistry and chemical engineering, computer science, and computational mathematics.
 Most of the names of the research organizations in the Mianyang area include "Southwest Institute" in their titles because they are located in the southwest part of China.

+In 1998, CAEP was placed within the purview of the General Armament Department of the People's Liberation Army.

 As of 2017, the CAEP staff has included as many as 23,000 scientists, engineers, mathematicians, and technicians.